jh3y/jhey.dev/developer-notes.md

   - Testimonials
   - Links
 - Timeline items [ Article, Newsletter feature, YouTube appearance, Life thing, Random Misc, Smashing person of week, Did a thing, etc. Drop an icon type if needed that can be mapped? ]
+- Sort out the pinned posts sorting
+- Card Status/Pinned
+- Persona authors for the different tag pages...
+- Post footers...

 - Skewed gradient stinger from Auto Alex
-- Card Status/Pinned
-- Tags by relation
-- Banner backup image for motion...

-- Roll your own image optimisation with Sharp like you did on jhey.dev

 - Web Mentions?
 - Serverless likes with Xata
 - Serverless hit counter?
+- Roll your own image optimisation with Sharp like you did on jhey.dev